Bitcoin Public and Private Keys Explained

 We set D = the private key 31.
 Then apply the multiply function to D, such that it yields a point on the curve x,y which are 32bit numbers.

-The ESDCA public key (not to be confused with your bitcoin address) is then 04 concatinated with x and y
+The ESDCA public key (not to be confused with your bitcoin address) starts with the number 04 and then is concatinated with x and y values in base 10.

 The code to generate is very simple, see the c# example below,